Tensor category equivariant KK-theory

 \section{Kasparov's technical theorem}

 Here we record a variant of Kasparov's technical theorem below (\cref{thm:technicalappendix}).
-They can be proved in a completely same way as \cite{baajCalgebresHopfTheorie1989}*{Section 4}, but we include them here for convenience of the readers.
+They can be proved in a completely same way as \cite{baajCalgebresHopfTheorie1989}*{Section 4}, but we include them here for the convenience of readers.

 \begin{thm}[cf. {\cite{baajCalgebresHopfTheorie1989}*{Theoreme 4.3}}] Let $I$ be a countable index set.
 Let \begin{itemize} \item $\cJ$ be a $\bZ_2$-graded C*-algebra, \item $\{ (\cJ_i, \sigma_i)\}_{i \in I} $ be a family of $\bZ_2$-graded C*-algebras $\cJ_i$ and graded $\ast$-homomorphisms $\sigma_i \colon \cJ \to \cJ_i$ that are all essential, \item $\cA_1 $ be a $\sigma$-unital $\bZ_2$-graded essential C*-subalgebra of $\cM(\cJ)$, \item $\{ \cA_{2,i}\}_{i \in I} $ be a family of $\sigma$-unital $\bZ_2$-graded C*-subalgebra of $\cM(\cJ_i)$ such that $\sigma_i(\cA_1) \cdot \cA_{2,i} \subset \cJ_i$, and \item $\{ \Delta _i\}_{i \in I}$ be a family of separable $\bZ_2$-graded closed linear subspace of $\cM(\cJ_i)$ such that $[\sigma_i(\cA_1), \Delta_i] \subset \overline{\sigma_i(\cA_{1})\cM(\cJ_i)\sigma_i(\cA_{1})}$. \end{itemize} Then there is an even operator $M \in \cM(\cJ)$ such that $0 \leq M \leq 1$ and